MGensheimer/seneca-tutor/README.md

 ## Why

-An ideal tutor would have deep subject matter knowledge, an ability to adapt the material to the student's knowledge and learning style, and the discipline to design an effective long-term lesson plan.
-We can achieve much of this by giving a LLM access to specialized memory files that it can read and update across chat sessions.
+An ideal tutor would have wide-ranging subject matter knowledge, an ability to adapt the material to the student's knowledge and learning style, and the discipline to design an effective long-term lesson plan.
+We can achieve much of this by giving a LLM access to specialized memory files that it can access and keep updated across chat sessions.

 ## Features